 Office team members send their invoices to the Monite platform.
 No matter what different formats they take — even if they’re scans of paper invoices — Monite accepts them all.
 Users can annotate their invoices with additional information.

 Monite uses OCR technology to extract all the pertinent information on each invoice.
 It automatically organises all data and puts it in a clear, easy-to-understand report.
+And with just one click, you can issue payments on all invoices automatically through your bank.
+Confirmation of payment is immediately sent to the employee who submitted the invoice.

 Send Regular Reports to Financial Officer